ohlmanio/acel-baseline/Readme.md

   - Time to first interactive (hot and cold)
   - Round trip time for calcuations (online and offline)
   - Any other interesting metrics

+What testing framework to use?

+Use different frameworks
+- Should implment all the end to end tests
+- Also all the performance tests
+- And snapshot tests

+Watch out for:
+- flaky tests
+- false positives
+- false negatives

+What are we starting with?

+Implementation framework: Next.js + React

+Testing framework: Cypress

+Deployment:

+- Vercel
+- Compare others